US troops are to be allowed to use social networking websites such as Twitter and Facebook following a review of internet use and security.

 However, commanders will be able to temporarily block access to safeguard missions or save bandwidth.

-Correspondents say social media and the internet are becoming increasingly important for the
+Correspondents say social media and the internet are becoming increasingly important for the US military.

 The web is used for recruitment, public relations and for communications between troops and their families, among other things.